spira404/recognize-bot/README.md

 # recognize-bot
-recognize voice messages and pictures to text
+recognize voice messages and convert it to text